Sex, Teens, and Everything in Between

 Shafia: Not everyone and every child have a loving relationship in their lives.

-Shafia: I think that when it comes to healthy relationships and sexual activity it is really important that, so we talk a lot about them to aspire to in terms of what is healthy because it helps them understand when things aren’t right.
-So I think for parents is not so much a word or anything like that or a skill.
-Which is to engage in reflection and listen to intuition.
-So to be able to quiet ourselves in a sort of gremlin voices in our ear that gets to second guess or intuition and to practice with our child, identifying that feeling in their stomach.
+Shafia: I think that when it comes to healthy relationships and sexual activity, it is really important that—so we talk a lot about them to aspire to in terms of what is healthy because it helps them understand when things aren’t right.
+So I think for parents, it is not so much a word or anything like that or a skill, which is to engage in reflection and listen to their intuition.
+So to be able to quiet ourselves in the sort of gremlin voices in our ear that gets to second guess our intuition, and to practice with our child, identifying that feeling in their stomach.
 The emotional and bodily experience of what they know to be right.
 Just drawing connection to that first.
-And then when that is challenged, in moments when it is challenged for parents to strategize with kids and to identify what are the things that get in the way of your ability to listen to your inner voice.
-And then what are some tools, Lisa Mary just called toolbox for troubled times.
-What are the tools that you have and what are the strategies you can come up with?
-To deal with those obstacles.
+And then when that is challenged, in moments when it is challenged, for parents to strategize with kids and to identify, "What are the things that get in the way of your ability to listen to your inner voice?"
+And then, "What are some tools?"
+Lisa Mary just called it a toolbox for troubled times.
+"What are the tools that you have and what are the strategies you can come up with to deal with those obstacles?"
 So that you can make decisions that you can stay true to yourself.
-Now as a parent too, it is always important to that we allow kids to have fall backs, healthy fallbacks.
-So we teach our kids to be honest but sometimes it is ok to be dishonest for a higher truth.
+Now as a parent too, it is always important to that we allow kids to have fallbacks, healthy fallbacks.
+So we teach our kids to be honest, but sometimes it is okay to be dishonest for a higher truth.
 And that higher truth is our intuition and keeping ourselves safe.
-So you can say it is my parent, I need to get home my mom just texted me and or have a safe word because my kids when they were younger they would go for sleepovers or something like that.
-You know our safe word is family dog.
-And they would just say, I’m just calling whatever I hear daisy in the background.
+So you can say, "It is my parent, I need to get home, my mom just texted me."
+And or have a safe word because my kids when they were younger, they would go for sleepovers or something like that.
+You know, our safe word is family dog.
+And they would just say, "I’m just calling, whatever.
+I hear Daisy in the background."

 Dr. Adam: That is awesome.
 That is so great.

 Shafia: When they brought that word, I knew something was going on and they want to be extracted in a way that allow them to save face in the social landscape.
-And so I did what I needed to do as an adult and a parent and a confidence be able to do that.
+And so I did what I needed to do as an adult and a parent, and a confidence that I'd be able to do that.
 To allow my kids to do what they needed to do to feel safe.

 Dr. Adam: I love that.

 Shafia: I did that with my kids always when they would go to parties as teenagers, right?
 When they got older, when my kids are 19, 17 or 11.
-And you know when they were older same thing they can always use me as the fallback.
-And I would go and I would show up and I would say, I’m here, I’m outside.
-You totally didn’t do x,y and z or the family is coming over, I told you.
+And you know when they were older, same thing, they can always use me as the fallback.
+And I would go, and I would show up and I would say, "I’m here, I’m outside.
+You totally didn’t do x, y, and z," or, "The family is coming over, I told you."

 Dr. Adam: You are so busted.